Reading Time: 13 minutes

 Social Media for Business Schools

-While the majority of business schools devote ample energy to their online presence, many don’t take full advantage of the opportunities that social media offers.
-Even business schools that do have a strong social presence often use soft engagement strategies that don’t funnel prospects through the admissions process as effectively as they could.
+While most business schools devote ample energy to their online presence, many don’t take full advantage of the opportunities offered by social media for business schools.
+Even business schools with a strong social presence often use soft engagement strategies that don’t funnel prospects through the admissions process as effectively as possible.

-Since social media offers an image of your school that many potential applications consider more authentic than other channels, it is a powerful way to connect with prospects and offer them information of real value – thereby increasing their chance of applying exponentially.
+Since social media offers an image of your school that many potential applicants consider more authentic than other channels, it is a powerful way to connect with prospects and offer them information of real value, exponentially increasing their chances of applying.

-Read on to learn how your school can create a social media strategy that has a tangible impact on your business school’s admissions process.
+Read on to learn how your school can create social media strategies that have a tangible impact on your business school’s admissions process.

 New call-to-action